 1. Leave your dog at home

 Don’t take your dog to the big fireworks show in town.
-With the big crowds and loud noises, each of which occur in the dark, I’m sure your dog will be much happier at home.
+With the big crowds and loud noises, each of which occur in the dark, your dog will be much happier at home.

 2. Tag your dog